Driver Awareness Training

 4. How do I book a place on the course?

-If you accept the offer of Driver Awareness Training, you will be contacted by our Service Provider with course availability.
+If you accept the offer of Driver Awareness Training, you will be contacted by their Service Provider with course availability.

 5. Are there any sessions at the weekend?